kimono-koans/httm/README.md

 * For use with `rsync`-ed non-ZFS/BTRFS/NILFS2 local datasets (like ext4, APFS, or NTFS), not just ZFS/BTRFS/NILFS2.
 * Preview snapshot file versions with a custom command, or by default `diff` compare to the live version
 * Roll *forward* to a previous snapshots, instead of rolling back (avoids destroying interstitial snapshots)
-* List or snapshot the mounts for a file (even trace arbitrary program file opens to snapshot *before* you make changes, with `ounce`!)
+* List or even snapshot the mounts for a file directly
 * List snapshot names, even purge snapshots, which include a file
 * Shortcut features: only display last snapshot, omit duplicates of the live file, etc.
 * Uniqueness level: Like `rsync`, `httm` can determine whether file is unique based solely on metadata, or file checksums